Generated regional Alaska river scene for Chena River planning; not an exact location photo

 If the Chena is high or dirty, research stocked lakes or another Interior drainage with a clearer current report.

-Check ADF&G Tanana drainage regulations and emergency orders before fishing.
-This report does not replace Alaska sport fishing regulations, and emergency orders supersede printed summaries.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check ADF&G Tanana drainage rules and emergency orders before fishing.
+This report does not replace Alaska sport fishing rules, and emergency orders supersede printed summaries.

 Chena Hot Springs Road access